 We must have that form before you have transcript.
 All requests must be in to AHA on or before May 30,2017.

 The Alabama State Law requires us to notify the public superintendent when a child does not re enroll, transfers or withdraws.
 AHA does this as soon as we receive transfer or withdrawal.
-Our re enrollment is May 30th of each year.
-If child is not re enrolled on or before May 30th the first week of June we notify public school that child did not re enroll.
+Our re enrollment is May 1st of each year, Re Enrollment closes May 15th, If child is not re enrolled on or before May 15th, we notify public school that child did not re enroll, and will not be covered under AHA for the upcoming school year.
 Can child re enroll at later date?
 Yes, but instead of filling out just one form with re enrollment info you will be required to fill out all new enrollment forms again and notify your public superintendent again.
-You may have to pay late re enrollment fee as well.
+You are liable for a late re enrollment fee as well.
 We have tried to make re enrollment effortless.
 You can pay re enrollment at any time during the year, after September, online at this site.
-You can set up reoccurring payments so each year it is automatically taken out on May 15th.
+You can set up reoccurring payments so each year it is automatically taken out on May 1st.
 Now really, could it be any easier?
-If you have any suggestions let us know at email@example.com .
+If you have any suggestions let us know at firstname.lastname@example.org .
 Put suggestions in subject line.

 140 days of school attendance required, but you may go over as much as you like.

 AHA sole focus is to make home schooling as simple,and enjoyable as possible.